laravel/docs/installation.md

 Laravel strives to provide an amazing developer experience while providing powerful features such as thorough dependency injection, an expressive database abstraction layer, queues and scheduled jobs, unit and integration testing, and more.

-Whether you are new to PHP or web frameworks or have years of experience, Laravel is a framework that can grow with you.
+Whether you are new to PHP web frameworks or have years of experience, Laravel is a framework that can grow with you.
 We'll help you take your first steps as a web developer or give you a boost as you take your expertise to the next level.
 We can't wait to see what you build.

 <a name="why-laravel"></a>
 ### Why Laravel?